willis240/willis240.github.io/README.md

 - Made a monitor service in Ubuntu but it always fails, saying "code=exited, status=2"
 - Effectively, my program is done at this point.
 All I need is to figure out the proper way to get it turned into a service.

+### Week 2

+#### August 18

+- Performed the weekly maintenance at the Solar Test Site
+- Came home and logged the details of how the maintenance went

+#### August 20

+- Created a service for running my maintenance program, but it doesn't work yet

+### Week 3

+#### August 24

+- Worked with Arsh and quickly fixed the problems plaguing my service; it's now fully functional!

+#### August 25

+- Went to the Solar Test Site and performed the weekly maintenance as well as the monthly tasks
+- Came home and logged the details about the maintenance

 ## About Me

 Currently, I am a college student working toward a Bachelors Degree in Computer Science.
 Though I do not have specific plans for what I intend to do after obtaining my degree, I intend to pursue a job in the Computer Science career field to further my skills following graduation.